 Australian sanctions on Myanmar between 1991 and 2011 weighed heavily on bilateral trade.
 There are still targeted financial sanctions and travel bans on members of Myanmar’s military.
-Myanmar is currently Australia’s 68 th largest trading partner.
-Australia sent A$268m of merchandise and service exports to the country in 2018, mostly wheat.
+Myanmar is currently Australia’s 75th largest trading partner.
+Australia sent $272 million of goods and service exports to the country in 2018, mostly wheat.
 Imports from Myanmar totalled $101 million, mainly seafood, clothing and footwear and travel goods.

-Service exports to Myanmar were a mere A$67m in 2016.
-Student enrolments abroad and in Australia are minuscule, given the low levels of income.
-Australian aid to Myanmar is estimated at A$77m (1.9% of the aid budget) in 2018/2019, targeted at education, infrastructure, trade and agriculture.
+Service exports to Myanmar amounted to $110 million in 2018.
+Student enrolments abroad and in Australia are very small, given low income levels in Myanmar.
+Australian government aid to Myanmar is estimated at $84 million (2.1% of the aid budget) for 2019-20, supporting education, governance, infrastructure, trade and agriculture.

 Australian investment in Myanmar is very low.
 Australian companies such as ANZ bank, Woodside and Bluescope Steel established a commercial presence in Myanmar in 2013.
 The country’s large oil and gas reserves also presents opportunities for Australian mining companies.